01 of 10

 Cutting the Bunny Ears and Basket Handle

 Using construction paper or cardstock, cut out a basket handle about an inch wide and 12-inches long.
 Also, cut out your bunny's ears.
-I cut out 2 white ears and 2 smaller pink ear shapes to be the inside of the ears.Continue to 5 of 10 below.
+We cut out two white ears and two smaller pink ear shapes to be the inside of the ears.Continue to 5 of 10 below.

 05 of 10

 Glue the strip of paper into the opening on the curved side of the plate to form the basket handle.
 Then, glue the ears near one side of the handle on both sides of the paper plate as shown in the picture above.Continue to 6 of 10 below.